 Terms & Conditions

-Personal expenses are the sole responsibility of the participants.
+Personal expenses are the sole responsibility of the participant.
 Any meals, beverages, or snacks purchased while in national and international transit and during “free time” shall also be the sole responsibility of the participant.
 Any lost, misplaced, or stolen items are the participant’s responsibility.
 Should a participant be expelled from the program or should they choose to leave the program, the cost of their return transportation home will be responsibility of their parent(s)/guardian(s).

 The Award is non-negotiable and non-transferable.

 No change in travel arrangements for the program can be made by participants nor their parent(s)/guardian(s).
-Participants must be available to depart from their home town at a specified time on August 7 and must return to their home town on August 20.
+Participants must be available to depart from their home town at a specified time on August 8 and must return to their home town on August 20.
 The Vimy Foundation will not accommodate any requests for changes in travel or itinerary nor accept visits from family and friends while in Belgium and France or in transit.

 Please note: The Beaverbrook Vimy Prize (BVP) is first and foremost an intensive educational program which requires full engagement and may pose potential challenges.
 Applicants should take into consideration that the BVP program itinerary not only includes full days of educational content, but also a great deal of walking in and around cemeteries, historical sites, and museums, including climbing steep, long staircases.
 The nature of the program’s content can also be a very intense emotional experience for some as the focus is on the First and Second World Wars.
 Please consider all of the above when applying.

 Applicants are required to submit a research essay and a short reflection on a specified work of art, a resume, and a personal statement video.
 Applicants must also submit one letter of reference from: a teacher, guidance counselor or principal; a representative from a service club, community, provincial or federal organization; etc. The reference letter must be submitted on official letterhead and include contact information.
-Only references for shortlisted candidates will be contacted.
+References for shortlisted candidates may be contacted.